Interactions-disorder duality and critical phenomena in nodal semimetals, dilute gases and other systems

 For example, in nodal semimetals and gases with the power-law dispersion $\xi_\bp \propto p^\alpha$ (possibly with an additional structure in the spin/valley space) in high dimensions $d>\alpha$, the screening will be suppressed due to the suppressed density of states, $\rho(\varepsilon)\propto |\varepsilon|^{\frac{d}{\alpha}-1}$, at the node or a band touching point ($k=0$). $\alpha=1$ corresponds to graphene in the dimension $d=2$ and to 3D Weyl/Dirac semimetals in the dimension $d=3$.
 The case $\alpha=2$ describes semiconductors and parabolic semimetals.
 Dispersions with a continuously tunable parameter $\alpha$ may be realised in systems of trapped ultracold particles~\cite{Monroe:longrange,Islam:longrange,Blatt:chain1,Blatt:chain2} and superconductive films~\cite{TikhonovFeigleman:PowerLawSupercond}.
 Furthermore, $d$-dimensional systems with long-range hopping $\propto1/r^{d-\alpha}$, also realised with trapped ultracold particles, are dual to systems with the power-law dispersion $\xi_\bp \propto p^\alpha$~\cite{SyzranovGurarie:duality}.

-For some phenomena, screening is not important even in the presence of a large Fermi surface.
-This is the case, for example, for superconductive instabilities or leading-order correlators of electron densities, as we detail below.
+For some phenomena, such as BCS-type instabilities (superconductive or exciton-condensation instabilities) or leading-order correlators of electron densities, screening is not important even in the presence of a large Fermi surface.

 For the case of {\it attractive interactions}, on which we focus in most of this paper, the behaviour of observables in an interacting disorder-free $d$-dimensional system described by the Hamiltonian~\eqref{HamiltonianInteracting} can be mapped to the behaviour of disorder-averaged observables in a $d+1$-dimensional non-interacting semimetal with the Hamiltonian